Nutty

 You’ll then pay fees on the investments themselves (the investment funds), and this can range from 0.05% to 0.4%+.
 And sometimes there are small trading fees involved when the experts buy and sell investments.

-All of these fees together is what you’ll pay, and with the best investing apps that we’ve listed above, they’re very good value and have low fees overall.
-Expect to pay around 1% per year, and this will reduce over time as you save more.
+All of these fees together is what you’ll pay, and our suggestions above are very good value and have low fees overall.
+Expect to pay around 1% per year, and this can sometimes reduce when you save more.

 Self-managed fees